agentuity/cli/README.md

 > [!WARNING]
 > This repository is under heavy development and it is not yet stable or ready for use.

 The command line tools for the Agentuity Agent Cloud Platform.
-These tools are used to build, manage, and deploy agents to the Agentuity platform.
+These tools are used to build, manage, and deploy Agents to the Agentuity platform.

 ## Installation